The rise of data-driven weather forecasting

 \section{Methodology and experiments}

 Our comparative work is based on implementing PGW in an operational-like setting.
 PGW uses a vision transformer model architecture \citep{dosovitskiy2020image} with 3D weather fields as inputs and outputs.
 Developed in \cite{bi2022pangu}, the network minimizes a loss function defined as the root mean square error (RMSE) with a cos-latitude weighting to account for the spherical nature of the Earth as the model is trained on a regular latitude-longitude grid.
 Like most ML models, PGW uses an iterative method to forecast forward in time.
 A novelty of their approach, however, is that they choose to minimize the RMSE over a series of fixed short time periods (1hr, 3hrs, 6hrs, and 24hrs) and then achieve weather forecasts at any time using a Hierarchical Temporal Aggregation method.
-Here, PGW is run for 10 days, using a 24h-step.
-Though PGW demonstrated stability beyond this time period, only the first 10 days are analyzed here.
+Here, PGW is run for 10 days, using a model time step of 24h.
+Though PGW demonstrated reasonable results beyond this time period, only the first 10 days are analyzed here.

 For the verification periods under focus in this work, IFS is run operationally at a horizontal grid resolution of 9km up to 10 days lead time using the operational IFS cycle at the time (43r3 and 45r1 for 2018, 47r3 for 2022).
-We also include the publicly available ERA5 hindcasts in our comparison.
-ERA5 hindcasts start from ERA5 reanalysis and are based on a lower model resolution than the operational IFS forecast (30km instead of 9km).
-Here we recall that the ERA5 reanalysis and hindcasts are produced with a similar set-up of IFS as that used for the operational high-resolution forecasts and analysis, but they are produced with the operational cycle at the time when the production of ERA5 started (41r2, in 2016), and at a lower resolution (30km instead of 9km).
-Thus, ERA5 hindcasts and IFS forecasts differ in terms of initial conditions, resolution, and IFS cycle.
+We also include the publicly available ERA5 forecast in our comparison.
+ERA5 forecasts start from ERA5 reanalysis and are based on a lower model resolution than the operational IFS forecast (30km instead of 9km).
+Here we recall that the ERA5 reanalysis and forecasts are produced with a similar set-up of IFS as that used for the operational high-resolution forecasts and analysis, but they are produced with the operational cycle at the time when the production of ERA5 started (41r2, in 2016), and at a lower resolution (30km instead of 9km).
+Thus, ERA5 forecasts and IFS forecasts differ in terms of initial conditions, resolution, and IFS cycle.